-FM proposes amendments to Essential Commodities Act to enable better price realisation
+Government to amend Essential Commodities Act; agri foodstuffs to be deregulated

-New Delhi, May 15: Finance Minister Nirmala Sitharaman on Friday said that the government will amend the Essential Commodities Act, 1955.
+New Delhi, May 15: Finance Minister Nirmala Sitharaman on Friday said that the government will amend the Essential Commodities Act, 1955 to deregulate food items, including cereals, edible oil, oilseeds, pulses, onion and potato.

 While announcing the third tranche of COVID-19 relief package, Sitharaman said that Agriculture food stuff including cereals, edible oils, oilseeds, pulses, onions and potatos to be deregulated under the Essential Commodities Act.